mean00/swindle_bootloader_ch32v3x/README.md

-CH32V3x DFU bootloader
+Swindle CH32V3x DFU bootloader
 ========================

 This is a "small" bootloader for the CH32V3x chips from WCH.
 It takes about 13 kB and is being built on top of tinyUSB.

-The downloaded application must be linked to be at 0x4000 (+16 kB)
+The downloaded application must be linked to be at 0x4000 (i.e. base +16 kB)

 There are several ways to enter DFU: